isb-cgc/readthedocs/docs/source/sections/GDCTutorials/FromGDCtoISBCGC.rst

 Importing a GDC file manifest into its own BigQuery table will enable you to join that table with an ISB-CGC BigQuery table containing the file locations on the Google Cloud.
 Here's how to do it.

+If you don't already have a Google Cloud Project, please see the following ISB-CGC documentation pages for guidance:

+* `How to create a Google Cloud Platform (GCP) project <HowToGetStartedonISB-CGC.html>`_
+* `How to link ISB-CGC BigQuery tables to your Google Cloud Platform (GCP) project <progapi/bigqueryGUI/LinkingBigQueryToIsb-cgcProject.html>`_

 One way of keeping your file manifests organized is to create a data set specifically for those tables.
 New data sets can be created by clicking on the **Create Dataset** button within your project in BigQuery.

 Creating a table from a GDC file manifest is remarkably easy: